 Those who are unable or unwilling to seek assistance are predisposed to resort to unhealthy coping mechanisms.
 Self-harming and self-defeating behaviors like drug and alcohol use are common among our nation’s heroes.
 Such practices put men and women at risk of developing alcohol and substance use disorders.

 It’s vital to spread the message that PTSD and addiction recovery is possible for those who seek professional assistance.
-At Hemet Valley Recovery Center and Sage Retreat, we created a Heroes Program for any individuals whose line of work puts them at risk of experiencing trauma, PTSD, and chemical dependency.
+At Hemet Valley Recovery Center and Sage Retreat, we created a program specifically designed to deal with addiction and co-occurring PTSD.

 PTSD and Addiction: By the Numbers

 Whether one is a civilian fighting fire or responding to medical emergencies or those who see combat, traumatic events place people at enormous risk of experiencing behavioral and mental health disorders.

 Encouraging such individuals to seek professional assistance is of the utmost importance.
 Doing so saves lives and allows men and women to lead a healthy and productive life in recovery.

 According to the National Center for PTSD, research shows chemical dependency and PTSD are strongly related in people who served in the military as well as civilians.
 The Department of Veterans Affairs points out that post-traumatic stress disorder (PTSD) can occur after someone experiences:

 Symptoms of PTSD can include any of the following: feeling keyed up, flashbacks of an event, avoiding reminders of the event, and anhedonia (no longer taking pleasure in the activities you once enjoyed).
 Those who suffer from one or more of the symptoms listed above should seek professional guidance; this is especially vital if one is self-medicating their symptoms.